Beanzilla/item_replicator/README.md

 * Multiple Games support (This mod supports MTG and MCL2)
 * [Multiple Mods supported](mod_support.lua)

-## Disclamers

-This mod does "work" with MineClone2.
-(However there is a graphical issue in the formspec which adds some difficulty in navigation)

 ## Quick-Start

 1. Get this repo!